Donovan Bailey

-Donovan Bailey OC OOnt (born December 16, 1967) is a retired Jamaican-Canadian sprinter.
+Donovan Bailey OC OOnt (born December 16, 1967) is a Jamaican-Canadian retired sprinter.
 He once held the world record for the 100 metres.
-He recorded a time of 9.84 seconds to win the gold medal at the 1996 Olympic Games.
+He recorded a time of 9.84 seconds to become Olympic champion in 1996.
 He was the first Canadian to legally break the 10-second barrier in the 100 m.
 Particularly noted for his top speed, Bailey ran 12.10 m/s in his 1996 Olympic title run, the fastest ever recorded by a human at the time.
-He was inducted into Canada's Sports Hall of Fame in 2004 as an individual athlete and in 2008 as part of the 1996 Summer Olympics 4x100 relay team.
+He was inducted into Canada's Sports Hall of Fame in 2004 as an individual athlete and in 2008 as part of the 1996 Summer Olympics 4 × 100 relay team.
 In 2005, he was also inducted into the Ontario Sports Hall of Fame.

 Early life

-Donovan Anthony Bailey was born in Manchester Parish, Jamaica on December 16, 1967, as the fourth of five sons to George and Daisy Bailey.
+Donovan Anthony Bailey was born in Manchester Parish, Jamaica, on December 16, 1967, as the fourth of five sons to George and Daisy Bailey.
 Before going to Mount Olivet Primary School, he would take care of his family's chickens, goats, and pigs.
 Donovan was fast when he was a young boy, with his former teacher Claris Lambert recounting that "He showed his athletic skills from grade one.
 He always came first in races."

+Before going to Canada, Bailey competed for one year at ISSA Champs for Knox College in Manchester, Jamaica.

 Bailey immigrated to Canada at age 12 and played basketball before graduating from Queen Elizabeth Park High School in Oakville, Ontario.
 During high school, his brother, O'Neil, won 4 Ontario Provincial titles in the long jump.
-Bailey was exceptionally fast as well, clocking 10.65 seconds in the 100m at the age of 16.
+Bailey was exceptionally fast as well, clocking 10.65 seconds in the 100 m at the age of 16.
 However, his main interest was in basketball.
 After graduating in June 1984, Bailey attended Sheridan College, for which he played basketball during the 1986–1987 school year.
 He graduated from Sheridan with a degree in Business Administration.
 Bailey then began working as a property and marketing consultant for an importing and exporting clothing company.